 October was a significant month for me: it marked six months living in Edinburgh.
 I wrote a post reflecting on the past half-year, how much this city means to me, and how I’ve changed for the better since moving here.

-It wasn’t until November brought continuous rain and grey skies that I realized what an incredible month October was weather wise; sunshine and blue skies dominated the month, along with crisp mornings and bursts of autumnal colours throughout the city’s green spaces.
+It wasn’t until November brought continuous rain and grey skies that I realized what an incredible month October was weather wise; sunshine and blue skies dominated the month, along with crisp mornings and bursts of gorgeous autumn colours throughout the city’s green spaces.
 I thought the castle looked especially regal in the spring, framed by blooming cherry blossoms, but surrounded by the fiery hues in October might just be the most beautiful I’ve ever seen it.

 What I’ve been up to